cython/cython/docs/src/reference/language_basics.rst

 * The name ``object`` can be used to explicitly declare something as a Python Object.

- * For sake of code clarity, it recomened to always use ``object`` explicitly in your code.
+ * For sake of code clarity, it recommended to always use ``object`` explicitly in your code.

  * This is also useful for cases where the name being declared would otherwise be taken for a type::